Tessellation Localized Transfer learning for nonparametric regression: Problem formulation and algorithm

-The goal is to estimate the function $\target$ using both the target sample and the source sample, and more specifically by leveraging an estimate of $\source$.
-As mentioned in the introduction, transferring information from the source to the target requires a \emph{transferability condition}.
-Our main assumption on the relationship between $\target$ and $\source$ is that the feature space $[0,1]^d$ can be partitioned into finitely many cells $\cA_\ell^\star$, such that on each cell $\target$ is obtained by transforming $\source$ via a function $\gsl$.
-More specifically, we have the main structural assumption: \begin{ass} There exists a partition of $[0,1]^d$ into cells $H^\star=\{\cA_\ell^{\star},\ell\in[L^{\star}]\}$ s.t. for all $\ell\in[L^{\star}]$ there exists a function $\gsl:\R\rightarrow \R$ such that
+The goal is to estimate the target regression function $\target:[0,1]^d\to\R$ using both the target and the source samples, and in particular by leveraging an estimate of the source regression function $\source:[0,1]^d\to\R$.
+As emphasized in the introduction, transferring information from the source to the target requires a suitable \emph{transferability condition}. \\ Our main structural hypothesis is that the feature space $[0,1]^d$ can be partitioned into finitely many cells $\cA_\ell^\star$, within which the relationship between the source and target regression functions is simpler and exhibits a localized low-complexity structure.
+More precisely, we consider two forms of transfer assumptions: a strong \emph{structural connection assumption}, under which the target function is obtained from the source function through a cell-specific transformation $\gsl$ (Assumption~\ref{Ass:transfer_function}), and a more flexible \emph{local linear transfer assumption} that only requires a suitable local smoothness or low-complexity link between the two functions on each cell (Assumption~\ref{Ass:local_transfer}).
+The former corresponds to a compositional model and enables sharper statistical rates as well as estimation of the transfer maps themselves, while the latter accommodates broader, potentially non-compositional forms of similarity.